 KU offers a wide-range of courses, and as an exchange student, you will have access to courses within your major as well as other areas of interest.
 To search for program offerings by school and area of study, click here.

-You will be asked for your course requests once admitted to KU so that the Office of Study Abroad can request permission from academic departments prior to your arrival.
-You will meet with an advisor in the Office of Study Abroad to enroll in your classes after completing orientation.
+You will be asked for your course requests once admitted to KU so that Study Abroad & Global Engagement can request permission from academic departments prior to your arrival.
+You will meet with an advisor in Study Abroad & Global Engagement to enroll in your classes after completing orientation.

 You can search for courses on the Schedule of Classes.
 Courses tend to be similar from fall to fall and spring to spring so if the term you will be attending is not listed, you can get an idea of the types of courses that will be offered by viewing those from the previous corresponding term.
 Fall classes typically post for the upcoming year in mid‐March and Spring classes typically post in mid‐October.
 If syllabi are required in order to determine whether courses will be approved for transcript credit, send a list of courses you are considering to email@example.com.
 We will request them from the faculty and forward them on as quickly as possible.